samuelbartels21/envygeeks.io/source/_posts/2016-02-16-on-bash-complete-in-ruby.md

 ---
 url-id: 0b73faa9
 id: db33808c-2131-4d9d-855f-6e496b18e191
-title: On Bash complete in Ruby.
+title: Bash completion in Ruby
 tags:
   - ruby
   - bash-completion
   - bash
 ---

 Your auto-completion is kind-of complicated.
-You build it entirely in `bash` with the assumption that it provides more perf (and it probably does... it probably isn't to-be honest... based on what I can gander just from looking at it.)
-However, it's not very maintainable even if it does have more perf.
+You build it entirely in `bash` with the assumption that it provides more perf (and it probably does... it probably isn't to-be honest... based on what I can gander from looking at it.)
+It's not maintainable even if it does have more perf.
 Why not use Ruby to generate the auto complete list for Ruby?

-### The argument storage
+## Argument Storage

-So lets take this from the start, we need to be able to let users do something like `hello w` and get `this is my list`, we don't need to be fancy and deal only returning relevant lists ourselves, lets leave that to `compgen` we just need to store a list of values and ship that list.
+Let's take this from the start, we need to be able to let users do something like `hello w` and get `this is my list`, we don't need to be fancy and deal with returning relevant lists ourselves, lets leave that to `compgen` we need to store a list of values and ship that list.
 So lets start with a hash:

 ```ruby
 list = {